WaseemAbbas1986/Super-Store-Sales-Analysis-Power-BI/README.md

 - which cause increase of profit as well
 - Should focusing on "office home" segment to increase sales bacause this segment contribute 19% of total sales
-- Encourge customers to pay via card for fast operation Sales By subcatagory Bar Chart
+- Encourge customers to pay via card for fast operation
-Sales by shipmode bar chart
-Sales by Region Shows in Map